 I have over twenty years of experience designing and implementing information technology solutions for a numerous companies in a variety of industries, from banking and transportation to high tech.
 I have worked at small companies and large ones, including Dell, News Corp, Microsoft, Intel, and McKinsey Consulting.
 Each of these opportunities has taught me something new.
 However, a common denominator has been the importance of managing change.
 People do not like change, yet change is inevitable.

-I enjoy learning and have earned degrees in business from The Wharton School of the University of Pennsylvania and Carnegie Mellon University.
+I enjoy learning and have earned a Bachelor’s degree in business from The Wharton School of the University of Pennsylvania and an MBA from Carnegie Mellon University.
 I also have a masters degree in computer science from Columbia University.

 While technology offers plenty of advantages, I am in awe at the challenges it brings as well.
-It is imperative to keep pace with almost daily advancements.
-New threats arise even faster.
+The IT field is constantly evolving.
 Cybersecurity is not optional.
-Nor are complying with regulatory requirements, especially related to data privacy.
+Regulatory requirements are increasing, especially laws related to data privacy.
 No business can ignore the importance of a digital marketing strategy.
 There are too many new-age tech companies eager to expand their tentacles, upending all sorts of industries in their wake.

 Check out my LinkedIn page to learn more about me.